-- Maximize the life cycle performance of the project - Maximize capacity and mobility improvements - Minimize inconvenience to the traveling public during construction - Maximize safety of workers and traveling public during construction - Provide revenues for a future P3 project to the north
+- Maximize the life-cycle performance of the project - Maximize capacity and mobility improvements - Minimize inconvenience to the traveling public during construction - Maximize safety of workers and traveling public during construction

 Project Constraints

 There are potential aspects of a project that can eliminate the need to evaluate one or more of the possible project delivery methods.
 General constraints are provided, but it is critical to identify constraints that are project specific.